corona-warn-app/cwa-app-ios/src/xcode/ENA/HealthCertificateToolkit/README.md

 # HealthCertificateToolkit

-This toolkit decodes a digital green certificate.
+This toolkit decodes a digital covid certificate.